Mayar-Kamel/CodeAlpha_Project_Name/README.md

-Task 3 WHich is (Predictive Modeling with Linear Regression) The goal of my Task is to analyze and predict the median house value based on various features related to houses in a California district.
+Task 3 Which is (Predictive Modeling with Linear Regression) The goal of my Task is to analyze and predict the median house value based on various features related to houses in a California district.
 Data Source: The dataset is obtained from Kaggle, and it contains information about houses based on the 1990 census data.
 The columns include features such as longitude, latitude, housing median age, total rooms, total bedrooms, population, households, median income, median house value, and ocean proximity.
 Context: The data is not cleaned, so preprocessing steps are required to handle missing values and scale the features appropriately.